These days, every e-commerce business is looking for its very own Mona Lisa of products, but it is tough to find the perfect product.

 6. Healthy Margins

 This is quite often a pitfall for newbies.
-They get excited looking at product results erroneously and finalizing a product declaring it to be a hot seller.
-What they fail to take into account is the fact that how much will they be able to source the product for and how much are they going to sell it for.
-You are putting so much time, effort and money not to earn cents but dollars and lots of them.
-So we recommend that the selling price of the product should be between $15 – $40 (at least for newbies).
-In order to check margins and have a reasonable idea, you can check the FBA calculator by clicking here.
-You can also check our blog on Sourcing Platforms Other than Alibaba to make well-informed sourcing decisions and reduce purchase cost.
+They get excited looking at product results erroneously and finalizing a product declaring it a hot seller.
+They fail to consider the fact that how much will they be able to source the product for and how much are they going to sell it for.
+You are putting so much time, effort, and money not to earn cents but dollars and lots of them.

 7. Average Revenue & Average Monthly Unit Sales

 AMZ One Step Tip.
-Experienced sellers usually profess about a formula that the product that you finalize should have 3 sellers in top 10 should be below 50 in reviews and that if the top 3 players have more than 1,000 reviews it will be a tough market and you should anticipate a significant amount of time/money to be spent.
-So for that reason, it is a no go area for new sellers.
+Experienced sellers usually profess about a formula that the product that you finalize should have 3 sellers in the top 10 should be below 50 in reviews and that if the top 3 players have more than 1,000 reviews, it will be a tough market.
+You should anticipate a significant amount of time/money to be spent.
+So for that reason, it is a no-go area for new sellers.

 9. Small & Light Weight

 Our advice is to choose a product of less than 1 pound weight and does not have extraordinary dimensions.
 Why do we suggest this?
 Sellers are extremely sensitive about their expenses, at least initially, and they usually get frustrated about surprise costs that just uselessly pop up now and then.